kekland/NISServer/README.md

 ## Subjects
 ### /IMKO/GetIMKOSubjects/ ###
-Gets IMKO subjects, requires authentication
+Gets IMKO subjects, requires authentication and cookie

 _Query_ :
-- _pin_ : Personal Identification Number
-- _password_ : Password
 - _childID_ : ID of child - leave blank if user role is not parent

 #### Sample response : ####